glomvardos/CatWiki/README.md

 I created this project with NextJS and SCSS modules, every request to the API is handled from the server-side.

-All pages are pre-fetched and pre-rendered with getStaticProps and getStaticPaths with ISR configured at 1 day.
+All pages are pre-fetched and pre-rendered with getStaticProps and getStaticPaths with ISR configured at 12h.

 Most popular cats will be updated once a day based on searches from the users.